 Remove the water from the reservoir and dry the flosser tip when you’re done using it.
 Protect the tip by keeping it in a sealed container.

 If you have braces, you know how important it is to take care of your teeth and gums.
-Braces can make flossing a bit more difficult but with a few tips from Kumra Ortho, we hope that will change for the better.
+Braces can make flossing a bit more difficult but with a few tips from Kumra Orthodontics, we hope that will change for the better.

 Consult with a trusted orthodontic clinic today.